Martin Hägglund

 Biography

-Born and raised in Sweden, Martin Hägglund specializes in post-Kantian philosophy, critical theory, and modernist literature—ranging across French, German, English, and Scandinavian languages.
-At Yale he has recently taught courses on Heidegger’s Being and Time, the mortality of the soul from Aristotle to John McDowell, and the temporality of narrative from Conrad to Beckett.
-Professor Hägglund is the author of four highly acclaimed books, which engage with philosophers of time (from Kant to Husserl and Derrida), theorists of desire (from Augustine to Freud and Lacan), modern writers (Proust, Woolf, Nabokov), and the legacy of German idealism (from Hegel to Marx and beyond).
-His most recent book, This Life: Secular Faith and Spiritual Freedom, won the René Wellek Prize.
+Born and raised in Sweden, Hägglund ranges across French, German, English, and Scandinavian languages.
+At Yale he has recently taught courses on Heidegger’s Being and Time, the temporality of narrative from Conrad to Beckett, and the mortality of the soul from Aristotle to John McDowell.
+His books engage with philosophers of time (from Kant to Husserl and Derrida), theorists of desire (from Augustine to Freud and Lacan), modern writers (Proust, Woolf, Nabokov), and the legacy of German idealism (from Hegel to Marx and beyond).

 Education